Interventional Cardiology Fellowship Program

 At the Catheterization Conferences, Didactic Education is provided two times a week.
 Fellows present challenging and interesting cases, with extensive discussion and review by senior faculty.
 Journal clubs are also a regular part of the educational activities.
 Throughout the year, nationally and internationally recognized cardiology faculty are invited for the Grand Rounds, providing the opportunity to interact and perform catheterization lab cases with them.

-Fellows are expected to participate in research, offer meaningful publications, and present at the ACC and SCAI conferences.
+Fellows are expected to participate in research, offer meaningful publications, and present at local and national conferences.
 Each fellow has structured time for research (6 weeks per year).